 The principle responsibility of a Regional depository library is to ensure the comprehensiveness and integrity of the government information resources in the state or region.
 Regionals generally accomplish this by selecting items from exchange lists and incorporating them into their own collections rather than requiring Selectives to retain the material.
 Selective depositories may suggest proposals for the transfer of their depository publications to other FDLP libraries and to libraries outside the program.

-MU Libraries have intrastate regional partnerships with Washington University, Missouri State University at Springfield, the University of Central Missouri at Warrensburg, Missouri Southern State University in Joplin, and the Missouri Institute of Science and Technology in Rolla.
+MU Libraries have intrastate regional partnerships with Washington University, Missouri State University at Springfield, Saint Louis University, Missouri Southern State University in Joplin, and the Missouri Institute of Science and Technology in Rolla.
 Each of these libraries holds portions of the Regional collection and only they can grant permission to discard in those areas.
 See complete, alphabetical list of SuDoc numbers handled by these other institutions.
 These depository coordinators are authorized to grant disposal requests in their respective areas:

 Note: federal agency and judicial depository libraries in Missouri (such as the Federal Reserve Library, U.S. Court of Appeals 8th Circuit Library and others) are not governed by the Regional library; however, they are encouraged to notify Missouri libraries of government publications targeted for disposal through the MODOC-L listserv or the Regional's MO Government Documents Exchange List Service.